Week by week pregnancy guide: 20 weeks pregnant

 Although their eyelids remain closed until about the 26th week, your baby is already sensitive to light.
 Studies have shown that when a bright light is shone onto a mother's bump, her baby responds with an increase in heart rate.

-Your baby's started growing hair and doing somersaults!
-You should also be able to see if your expecting a little boy or girl on your baby scan, so don't forget to say if you don't want to know the gender!
+Your baby's started moving around a lot - and even growing hair.
+You should also be able to see if you're expecting a little boy or girl on your baby scan, so don't forget to say if you don't want to know the gender.

 Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.